Leading the Uganda Voucher Plus Activity

 - The project provides access to facility-based births with skilled attendants in the private sector.

-- In the first two years, almost 60,000 births took place with skilled attendants.
+- In the first two years, more than 96,000 births took place with skilled attendants.

 The Ugandan Ministry of Health (MOH) is committed to ending preventable maternal and child deaths, and it recognizes that in order to achieve this, Uganda must increase the role of the private sector in expanding quality services for mothers and babies.
 The USAID Uganda Voucher Plus Activity (the Activity), led by Abt Associates, is designed to expand access to quality obstetric, newborn and postpartum family planning (PPFP) services for poor women through the private sector.
 The Activity provides facility-based deliveries with skilled attendants in 30 districts in the Northern and Eastern regions.